phungquangdai/leaderboardservice/README.md

 		try
 		{
 			// Create a TcpClient.
-			// Note, for this client to work you need to have a TcpServer
-			// connected to the same address as specified by the server, port
-			// combination.
 			TcpClient client = new TcpClient(server, port);

 			// Translate the passed message into ASCII and store it as a Byte array.